Privately Developed Crop Insurance Products and the Next Farm Bill

 - Trend Adjusted Actual Production History (TA-APH) Endorsement (farmdoc daily, March 15, 2022 ): This endorsement allows producers to increase the guarantee yield based on estimated trend adjustments that account for increases in yields over time.
 The vast majority of producers use this product.

 - Margin Protection: Margin Protection provides protection against decreases in operating margins for corn, soybeans, wheat, and rice in select states.
-According to Summary of Business (SOB) records maintained by RMA, Margin Protection was used on 281,000 acres in the US in 2022.
+According to Summary of Business (SOB) records maintained by RMA, Margin Protection was used as a stand-alone product on 281,000 acres in the US in 2022.
+Margin Protection was used on an additional 3.2 million acres in conjunction with another COMBO product.

 - Enhanced Coverage Option: The Enhanced Coverage Option provides county-level protection from 90% or 95% down to 86%.
 To be eligible, a producer purchases Revenue Protection (RP), RP with harvest price exclusion, or Yield Protection (YP) plan.
 According to SOB records, ECO was used on 8.6 million acres in 2022.